 Anne also took us through Cheltenham’s days as a spa resort – and how it’s all thanks to some pigeons.
 Pigeons helped discover the springs after they were seen pecking at the salts, and have been commemorated with the pigeon statues around town and a place on the town’s coat of arms.

-And younger visitors to Cheltenham at Christmas can follow the Cheltenham BID Christmas Elf Trail.
-Sixteen elves are hidden in shop windows around town, and if you find them all and solve an anagram you can win a £100 gift card.
-The trail runs from 16 November to 1 January 2024.
+Or younger visitors to Cheltenham at Christmas can follow the Cheltenham BID Christmas Elf Trail.
+Elves have been hidden in shop windows around town, and if you find them all and solve an anagram you can win a gift card.
+The trail runs from 23 November 2024 to 5 January 2025.

 Go Christmas shopping in Montpellier